 “Data is just a collection of numbers until you turn it into a story,” says Nicole Martin, digital marketer and host of the Talk Digital To Me podcast.
 “Showing reports and dashboards can be overwhelming without adding a narrative to the data.”
 Turning your data into a story doesn’t have to be complicated.
 It can be as simple as converting numbers into a bar chart and adding a short description.

 Making bar charts may not have been what you signed up for when you became an educator — but there are many ways to easily convert data into visuals.
-Apps like JotPoll automatically turn form responses into custom poll results.
+Tools like JotPoll automatically turn form responses into custom poll results.
 The simple visual of a poll makes results much easier to understand and share with colleagues.

 There are several online tools that securely convert data into charts or infographics.
 Be sure to work with colleagues and administrators to decide which tools serve your team best.